NN Future Matters Scholarship

 At NN, one of our priorities is to build the economic capabilities of today’s young people.
 We take this social responsibility very seriously, and are pleased to offer young people who need support access to our means and expertise.

 The scholarship consists of an amount of € 5,000 (except for students from Turkey and Japan*) and a mentorship.
 You will receive € 4,500 in two instalments of € 2,250 each during the academic year and € 500 at the end of your studies.

 So, are you the first within your family to study at a university?
 Do you need financial support for your studies?
 Are you from one of the selected countries and planning to do your master’s in the Netherlands?
-And are you studying in the field of finance, risk management, economics, data science and entrepreneurship?
+And are you studying in the field of finance, risk management, economics, data science, entrepreneurship or IT?
 Then make sure to apply for the NN Future Matters Scholarship programme.